 The What, Why and How of a Skills Taxonomy for Learner Upskilling

-Organizations globally are facing significant skills shortages, with the World Economic Forum’s Future of Jobs Report 2023 pointing that 44% of workers’ skill sets are at risk of disruption over the next five years.
+Organizations globally are facing significant skills shortages, with the World Economic Forum’s Future of Jobs Report 2023 pointing out that 44% of workers’ skill sets are at risk of disruption over the next five years.
 Furthermore, despite growing job displacement due to AI proliferation, an estimated 97 million new roles are likely to emerge by 2025 to meet the needs of this AI-fueled economy.

 Bottom-line: organizations will not only need more workers, but will also have to intensify their efforts to enhance their workforce’s skill sets to meet changing demand.
 Skills are the current currency of work, so a business’ most valuable assets are its people as well as their skills.